A new ripplon branch in He II: Introduction

-The quantum fluid, which is considered continuous at any length scales, can be described in terms of the variables of continuous media, which satisfy the mass and momentum conservation laws.
+The quantum fluid, which is considered continuous at any length scales, can be described in terms of the variables of continuous media, i.e. density, pressure and velocity, which satisfy the mass and momentum conservation laws.
 The equations of ideal liquid, which follow from them, do not form a closed system, and are supplemented by the equation of state, which specifies the functional relation between pressure and density.
 As shown in \cite{PRB,PRB2008}, the equation of state for small deviations of the system from equilibrium in the general case is non-local, with some difference kernel $h(\mathbf{r})$.

 The closed linear system of equations is brought to a non-local integro-differential wave equation with regard to pressure.
 The dispersion relation of the fluid $\Omega(k)$ then is determined by the Fourier transform of the kernel $h(\mathbf{r})$ and can contain arbitrary degrees of $k$.
 In this paper we start from the dispersion relation that approximates the experimental data for the spectrum of superfluid helium.
 The chosen $\Omega(k)$ gives explicit expression for the kernel $h(\mathbf{r})$, which determines the equation of state and the non-local wave equation.